 A general appreciation course designed to make music meaningful to the average listener.
-The relationship of rhythm, melody, harmony, and form will be demonstrated through selected recordings.
-The elements of music will be treated non-technically together with historical and biographical observations.
-Western art music will be discussed as well as music of other world cultures.
-Also, a general survey of folk and popular music will be provided.
+The relationship of rhythm, melody, harmony, and form will be demonstrat-

-MUSC 1030 (FA) FS (3:3:0)
+MUSC 1030 (FA) FS (3:3:0) INTRODUCTION TO JAZZ AND POPULAR MUSIC

-INTRODUCTION TO JAZZ AND POPULAR MUSIC This course is a general music appreciation class designed to empower music listeners by giving them an understanding of American jazz and popular music.
+This course is a general music appreciation class designed to empower music listeners by giving them an understanding of American jazz and popular music.
 Students will develop analytical and listening skills that help them to identify and be able to seek and write about jazz and popular music styles.
 This course fulfills the General Education requirement for Fine Arts.